 Head to the entrance to the parking lot, you’ll see the Continental Divide sign a bit down from there.
 It’s worth taking a quick photo if you want before crossing the road to start the hike.
 You’ll see a small trail and probably lots of people as well.
 You’ll see a sign across the road for Highline Trail.

 The Trail starts pretty easy.
 You’ll head through the woods for awhile.
 The trail goes up and down a bit here.
 I recall hating this so much on the return of the journey as I desperately tried to get to my car for water.
 But I digress.
-It’s nice that it starts pretty mind.
+It’s nice that it starts pretty mild.

 Following this the trail does start to ascend pretty quickly.
 For the most part the trail is pretty mild in elevation gain up and down during this part of the hike.
 But you’ll be heading up now to the cliff side trail.
 The trail is a mix of dirt and gravel and this point.